A Guide to Free & Cheap Things to Do in Florida

 KEY LARGO − Adventurous visitors can kick into high gear on the developing 106-mile Florida Keys Overseas Heritage Trail following the railroad route completed by Henry Flagler in 1912.
 Bikers can enjoy 70 miles of trail currently paved in segments that run through colorful Keys communities and incorporate Flagler’s historic railroad bridges.
 With stunning views of the glittery Gulf and light salty gusts this trail is a breeze.
 (305) 853-3571.

 KEY WEST − Want to swim with the fishes?
 At the Florida Keys National Marine Sanctuary you will.
 This national reserve covers 2 800 square-miles on both sides of the Florida Keys from Miami to the Tortugas.
 Its inhabitants include coral reefs kelp forests deep-sea canyons and underwater archaeological sites.
-There is no admission fee for visitors to boat scuba kayak or canoe in this national park teeming with wildlife.
-(305) 809-4700. www. floridakeys.noaa.gov.
+There is no admission fee for visitors to boat, scuba, kayak, or canoe in this national park teeming with wildlife.
+(305) 809-4700. floridakeys.noaa.gov.

 DAYTONA BEACH − The Marine Science Center at Lighthouse Point Park provides an innovative learning experience where visitors can discover enjoy and appreciate the many wonders of the world of marine science.
-For $5 and under the whole family can explore a sea turtle rehabilitation hospital bird sanctuary interactive displays a sting ray touch pool and nature trails.
-(386) 304-5545. www. marinesciencecenter.com.
+The whole family can explore a sea turtle rehabilitation hospital bird sanctuary interactive displays a sting ray touch pool and nature trails.
+(386) 304-5545. marinesciencecenter.com.

 OVIEDO (near Orlando) − Little-Big Econ State Forest has been named one of the nation’s top family-friendly trails by the American Hiking Society.
 This 4.6-mile Florida trail gives hikers scenic views from the shade of palm hammocks on the bluffs above the St. Johns River.
-See nature first-hand as you explore natural Florida terrain for an admission fee of $2.
+See nature first-hand as you explore natural Florida terrain.
 (407) 971-3500. floridaforestservice.com.

 KISSIMMEE − Jam out while you look at antique cars at Old Town.
-Now in its 22nd year every Saturday evening the city hosts a free parade of more than 300 vintage cars including hot-rods classic cars street-rods and antiques.
+Every Friday evening the city hosts a free parade of more than 300 vintage cars including hot-rods classic cars street-rods and antiques.
 Then get your poodle skirt and saddle shoes ready to twist and shout for a free rock-n-roll concert of ‘50s and ‘60s style tunes.
 Restaurants shops and amusement park rides make the brick-lined streets of Old Town provides a night of entertainment for the whole family.
-(407) 396-4888. www. old-town.com.
+(407) 396-4888. old-town.com.